 If you don’t think you can afford a full trailer, then no need to panic.

-The minimalist design may be off-putting to some people who would like their dirt bike to be more protected during transit.
+The minimalist design may be off-putting to some people who would like their dirt bikes to be more protected during transit.

 With swivel casters, this trailer is easy to maneuver and there are two lights installed above each wheel to make sure it is road legal.